AriFordsham/GHCWiki/simd.md

 There are two cases to consider:

-- if the function being called has an unfolding exported from Lib then that unfolding can be compiled in the context of App and can make use of AVX instructions
+- if the function being called has an unfolding exported from `Lib` then that unfolding can be compiled in the context of App and can make use of AVX instructions
 - alternatively we are dealing with object code for the function which follows a certain ABI

 Notice that not only do we need to be careful to call `f` and `g` using the right calling convention, but in the case of `g`, the function that we pass as its argument must also follow the calling convention that `g` will call it with.

 Our solution is to take a worker/wrapper approach.
 We will split each function into a wrapper that uses a lowest common denominator calling convention and a worker that uses the best calling convention for the target sub-architecture.
-The simplest lowest common denominator calling convention is to pass all vectors on the stack, while the worker convention will use SSE2 or AVX registers.
+The simplest lowest common denominator calling convention is to pass all vectors on the stack, while the fast calling convention will use SSE2 or AVX registers.

 For `App` calling `Lib.f` we start with a call to the wrapper, this can be inlined to a call to the worker at which point we discover that the calling convention will use SSE2 registers.
 For `App` calling `Lib.g` with a locally defined `h`, we would pass the wrapper for `h` to `g` and since we assume we have no unfolding for `g` then this is how it remains: at runtime `g` will call `h` through the wrapper for `h` and so will use the lowest common denominator calling convention.